-Physics (CP) • Fulfills a Graduation Requirement Year 1 credit Prerequisite: Biology & Algebra I --- ------ ---------- --
+Physics (CP) • Fulfills a Graduation Requirement Year 1 credit Prerequisite: Biology & Algebra I Turing a Graduation Requirement

 This course covers Newtonian mechanics emphasizing the conceptual study of physical phenomena such as force, motion, momentum and energy and their application to everyday life.
 There is a strong emphasis on laboratory-based activities with an emphasis on mathematical relationships.